-To quantitatively assess the impact of the loss of physical structures due to flooding, we focus on the U.S. where we have detailed geographic data on the value of the housing stock.
-For each census block group, the 2006-2010 American Community Survey (ACS) from the U.S. Census Bureau gives data on the number of houses for 24 different value classes.
+To quantitatively assess the impact of the loss of physical structures due to flooding, we focus on the United States, where we have detailed geographic data on the value of the housing stock.
+For each census block group, the 2006-2010 American Community Survey (ACS) from the US Census Bureau gives data on the number of houses for 24 different value classes.
 This allows us to estimate a value for the total stock of housing at the level of census block groups.
 We then combine this with data on the share of land flooded at the same level of geographic resolution for each one of the 40 sea level paths under RCP 4.5 for all time periods.
 With these two pieces of information, we can compute the total loss in physical capital for each time period, as expressed in (11), and the present discounted value of physical capital lost, as expressed in (12).

 We start by estimating the present discounted value of losses in housing as a share of GDP.
-The average of these losses across the 40 sea level paths for RCP 4.5 is 0.10% of real GDP in the U.S. (95% credible interval of 0.05% - 0.15%).
-This calculation assumes an annual depreciation rate of 2.5% (Harding, Rosenthal and Sirmans, 2007).
-Even if we substantially lower the depreciation rate to 1% per year, the average losses hardly increase, to 0.11% of real GDP.
-These estimates are based on (9), i.e., we are assuming that the current valuation of the housing stock does not incorporate future losses from flooding.
-If, instead, we were to assume that today's housing value already accounts for future flood damage, as in (13), then the average present discounted value of the loss in housing would increase from 0.10% of real GDP to 0.12% of real GDP in the U.S. The assessment increases since both estimations are based on the same current housing valuation observed in the data, but the latter assumes that this value already incorporates future destruction, which implies a more valuable housing stock absent flooding.
+The average of these losses across the 40 sea level paths for RCP 4.5 is 0.10 percent of real GDP in the United States (95 percent credible interval of 0.05-0.15 percent).
+This calculation assumes an annual depreciation rate of 2.5 percent (Harding, Rosenthal, and Sirmans 2007).
+Even if we substantially lower the depreciation rate to 1 percent per year, the average losses hardly increase to 0.11 percent of real GDP.
+These estimates are based on (9); i.e., we are assuming that the current valuation of the housing stock does not incorporate future losses from flooding.
+If, instead, we were to assume that today's housing value already accounts for future flood damage, as in (13), then the average present discounted value of the loss in housing would increase from 0.10 percent of real GDP to 0.12 percent of real GDP in the United States.
+The assessment increases since both estimations are based on the same current housing valuation observed in the data, but the latter assumes that this value already incorporates future destruction, which implies a more valuable housing stock absent flooding.
 Note that, although these costs are modest, they are large relative to the present discounted value of losses without considering capital.
-In the U.S. the present discounted value of real GDP losses from permanent inundation when not taking into account physical structures is only 0.03%.
+In the United States, the present discounted value of real GDP losses from permanent inundation when not taking into account physical structures is only 0.03 percent.
 However, as we show next, and consistent with our main argument, even these larger costs remain tiny in comparison to the cost of flooding in the absence of economic adaptation.